What Supporters Are Saying

 Blood Cancer United

-"The Parkinson Association of Northern California supports the California Immunology Research & Cures Initiative because it drives disease-modifying research focused on slowing or stopping Parkinson’s, and this measure holds real potential to save lives."
+"The Parkinson Association of Northern California supports the California Immunology Research & Cures Initiative because it drives disease-modifying research focused on slowing or stopping Parkinson’s, not just managing its symptoms.
+This work advances our understanding of the gut-immune-brain connection, where the disease may originate, and holds real potential to save lives.”

 Jan Whitney, Executive Director